steux/tiatracker/README.md

 * ADSR envelopes for volume and frequency for melodic instruments
 * "Overlay" percussion which will play the next melodic notes immediately
 * Arbitrary and variable pattern lengths individual for each channel
+* An option for different tempo values for odd and even rows ("Funkspeed")
+* An option to have different tempo values per pattern instead of global tempo
 * Highly optimized and configurable replayer routine
 * Richly documented source code, including specifications for all data structures